 9. Calbee Potato Chips Konsome Panchi

-A popular seasoning for snacks in Japan is konsome, or consommé, the powdered form of a clear soup made from a richly seasoned stock of meat and vegetables.
-While it has a deep flavor, it is not overpowering, which paired with the crunchiness of the chips, makes Calbee konsome-flavored chips an addictive snack.
+A popular seasoning for snacks from Japan is konsome, or consommé, the powdered form of a clear soup made from a richly seasoned stock of meat and vegetables.
+While it has a deep flavor, it is not overpowering, which paired with the crunchiness of the chips, makes Calbee konsome-flavored chips an addictive Japanese snack.

 8. Sanko Seika Special Select 10 Best (Gensen 10 Shuri Tsumami Shu)